Press Kit: Overview

-This Press Kit is a package of written materials which tell about me: professional dog trainer and behaviorist, Sam Basso.
-It is intended for use by TV and radio producers, newspaper and magazine editors, web bloggers an publishers in the hopes of educating the public about responsible dog ownership and fair dog laws.
+This Press Kit is a package of written material which tells about professional dog trainer and behaviorist, Sam Basso.
+It is intended for use by TV and radio producers, and newspaper and magazine editors in the hopes of educating the public about responsible dog ownership and fair dog laws.

 Press Kit: Background

-Sam Basso is a professional dog trainer and behaviorist, providing services to pets and their owners, primarily in the Phoenix/ Scottsdale metropolitan area.
-He is known for his fun, kind, intelligent, scientific and humane training methods.
+Sam Basso is a professional dog trainer and behaviorist, providing services to pets and their owners, primarily in the Seattle/ Eastside metropolitan area.
+He is known for his kind, intelligent, scientific and humane training methods.
 Lessons are geared towards practical obedience and behavioral modification for companion dogs.
 SamTheDogTrainer.com is built on a combination of common sense training, scientific principles, animal welfare ideals, and Sam Basso’s unique personal touch.
 Sam Basso is unique in that his approach to dog training and animal welfare has such a broad appeal.
-He has appeared on his own TV show, has been a guest radio expert, gives seminars locally and nationally, publishes a dog related blog, and is active in promoting fair laws for dogs and dog owners.
+He has appeared on his own TV show, has been a guest radio expert, gives seminars locally and nationally, publishes his own monthly newsletter, and is active in promoting fair laws for dogs and dog owners.

 Founding of SamTheDogTrainer.com